A little more about who we are...

 Diana holds a MS in college & school health education and a BS in health & safety/family studies & human development from Indiana University, Bloomington.
 She holds a teaching license in health education and is a Master Certified Health Education Specialist.
 Diana is also an instructor with the American Red Cross for first aid, CPR and AED.

-Diana was on the writing team for the Indiana Academic Standards for Health Education with the Indiana Department of Education in 2007.
+Diana was on the writing team for the Indiana Academic Standards for Health Education with the Indiana Department of Education in 2007 and 2017.
 In 2006, Diana was named the Outstanding Health Educator of the Year by the National Association of Health Education Centers.
 And, in 2013 she was awarded the Alumnae Women of Leadership Award by Alpha Omicron Pi Fraternity.

 Brian K. Lucas, MS, MCHES

 Brian has provided workshops, presentations, trainings and direct service to both youth and adults for over 30 years.
-He served as the Director of Program Promotion for the Ruth Lilly Health Education Center for 10 years.
+Brian served at the Ruth Lilly Health Education Center in these capacities: Health Educator, Director of Program Promotion, Human Resources Director and Facilities Manager.
 Brian is also currently an adjunct professor at IUPUI in the Department of Physical Education and Tourism Management (PETM) since 2011 and was recently nominated for the inaugural adjunct professor of the year award for PETM.
 Brian received the Youth Advocate of the Year Award from Drug-Free Marion County in 2013.

 In addition, he has been a presenter/facilitator/trainer in more than 20 different states, the Republic of China and many organizations including the Indiana Youth Institute and Community Partnerships with Youth.
 Brian was the past Executive Director of the Indiana Teen Institute (ITI) for nearly 14 years (having directed 26 leadership training camps).
 During his tenure at ITI, the organization was recognized by the American Medical Association, Division of Adolescent Health for its General Use of Volunteers and by the National Association of Teen Institutes with 20 research awards.

-Brian received his Master of Science Degree in Health Promotion from Purdue University in 1984 and is a Masters Level Certified Health Education Specialist.
+Brian received his Master of Science Degree in Health Promotion from Purdue University in 1984 and is a Master Certified Health Education Specialist.
 Brian has also served as Secretary and Vice-President of the Board of School Trustees for the Franklin Community School Corporation from 2000-2004.
-Brian has been married to Shana since 1986 and they have 3 daughters (Kalin, Karlie & Kendra), a granddaughter, McKinley, and lives in Franklin, Indiana.
+Brian has been married to Shana since 1986 and they have 3 daughters (Kalin, Karlie & Kendra), a granddaughter, McKinley, a grandson, Luka, and lives in Franklin, Indiana.

-Mary is married to Ed and they have three adult children and three grandchildren.
-They enjoy traveling to far off places.
+Pam is married to Vince, they have three adult children (one of which is serving our country in the US Army), and four grandchildren.
+They enjoy traveling to Colorado to visit their family.

 Tanya Shelburne, MPH, CHES

 Tanya Shelburne has worked in the Public Health Community in central Indiana for more than 20 years in both the government and nonprofit sectors.
 She received her undergraduate degree from Purdue University in Child Development and Family Studies with a specialization in Child Health.
-She later earned her Master’s in Public Health from the Fairbanks School of Public Health at IUPUI and is a Certified Health Education Specialist.
+She later earned her Master’s in Public Health from the Fairbanks School of Public Health at IUPUI.
+Tanya is a Certified Health Education Specialist and recently completed a Certificate in Fund Raising Management.